apache/arrow/docs/source/format/CDeviceDataInterface.rst

 ``ArrowSchema*`` passed as a parameter to the callback *MUST NOT* be stored and kept.

-The ``ArrowAsyncTask`` object provided to ``on_next_task`` is owned by the producer and will be cleaned up during the invocation of calling ``get_data`` on it.
+The ``ArrowAsyncTask`` object provided to ``on_next_task`` is owned by the producer and will be cleaned up during the invocation of calling ``extract_data`` on it.
 If the consumer doesn't care about the data, it should pass ``NULL`` instead of a valid ``ArrowDeviceArray*``.

 The ``const char*`` error ``message`` and ``metadata`` which are passed to ``on_error``